The Adult Protection Act protects adults who are at risk of abuse and neglect, and who do not understand or appreciate that risk.

 There are shelters for abused women and their children in this province.
 These shelters have an emergency crisis line and helpful staff.
 The Transition Housing Association of Newfoundland and Labrador (THANL) website provides 1-800 crisis numbers, local phone numbers, and e-mail addresses for local shelters in NL.

-Coalition Against Violence AE recently changed its name to Violence Prevention Avalon East (AE).
+Violence Prevention- Avalon East, formerly known as Coalition Against Violence Avalon East, is one of ten Regional Coordinating Committees working in partnership with the provincial Violence Prevention Initiative to increase awareness of all forms of violence.
 This organization works to end violence in the eastern Avalon by educating, lobbying, advocating, and increasing awareness around issues of violence.

 Violence Prevention East was formerly known as Eastern Region Committee Against Violence or ERCAV.
 It is a non-profit, volunteer committee, made up of individuals from both government and community.
 They meet regularly in the Clarenville-Bonavista area of NL to discuss issues relating to violence.